sveltia/sveltia-cms/README.md

 - You can hide the preview of a specific field with `preview: false`.
 - Fields with validation errors are automatically expanded if they are part of nested, collapsed objects[^40].
 - When you click on a field in the Preview pane, the corresponding field in the Editor pane is highlighted.
 It will be automatically expanded if collapsed[^41].
 - You can use a full regular expression, including flags, for the widget `pattern` option[^82].
-For example, if you want to allow 280 characters or less in the multiline Text widget, you could write `/^.{0,280}$/s`.
+For example, if you want to allow 280 characters or less in a multiline text field, you could write `/^.{0,280}$/s`.
 - A long validation error message is displayed in full, without being hidden behind the field label[^59].

 ### Better data output